 Fon is a member of the Gbe branch of the Niger-Congo language company.
-It is spoken mainly in Benin by about 1.7 million people, and by a further 500,000 people in Togo.
+It is spokenby about 2.2 million people (in 2015), mainly in southern Benin, and also Togo and Nigeria.

 Acɛ, susu kpo sisi ɖokpo ɔ kpo wɛ gbɛtɔ bi ɖo ɖò gbɛwiwa tɔn hwenu; ye ɖo linkpɔn bɔ ayi yetɔn mɛ kpe lo bɔ ye ɖo na do alɔ yeɖee ɖi nɔvinɔvi ɖɔhun.

 All human beings are born free and equal in dignity and rights.
 They

 are endowed with reason and conscience and should act towards one another